remotion-dev/remotion/packages/docs/docs/shapes/triangle.md

 _Part of the [` @remotion/shapes`](/docs/shapes) package._

-Renders an SVG element containing a triangle.
+Renders an SVG element containing a triangle with same length on all sides.

 ## Example